From € 105,00

 - Your journey by comfortable car (1-3 persons: Mercedes E or VW Passat B8; 4-6 persons: Mercedes Viano or VW Multivan; 7-20 persons: Mercedes Sprinter) will start from anywhere in Warsaw, at time which you will choose.

 - Upon arrival to Gdańsk, you have two options to choose from.
-Walk with a licensed guide through the Old Town (3 hours) or electric bus ride with audio-guide system (2 hours).
-You can choose from 6 languages for guided tours (English, German, French, Spanish, Russian, Polish) or 7 languages for riding by electric bus (additional Italian).
+Walk with a licensed guide through the Old Town (3 hours) or electric bus ride with audio-guide system (1,5 hour).
+You can choose from 6 languages for guided tours (English, German, Italian, French, Spanish, Russian) or 6 languages for riding by electric bus .
 Other languages vailable on request.
 The next stage is relaxing individual walk along the sandy beach of Sopot and walk along the longest pier in Europe.

 - After completion of Gdansk and Sopot Tour, our qualified driver takes you to any place in Warsaw.